 The NPAC SMS performs object comparisons.
 The next 4 items apply to each discrepancy.

 If a discrepancy is found, NPAC SMS issues a subscriptionAudit-DiscrepancyRpt M-EVENT-REPORT.
+For the XML interface, message is N/A, but attributes are included in message in step 1 in flow B.2.7.3.

 Service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS performs necessary operations to fix each discrepancy on Local SMS.
 If any subscription versions with a LNP type of ‘pool’ are returned by the EDR Local SMS, they will be deleted and discrepancies reported.